Skip to Content

 Kate graduated from the University of Queensland in 1996.
 After a year in small animal practice she returned to the University of Queensland as a junior resident in small animal medicine.
 In 1999, Kate undertook a residency in small animal medicine at Purdue University, Indiana.
 She is a diplomat of the American College of Veterinary Internal Medicine, and is also a registered veterinary specialist with the Australasian Veterinary Boards Council.
 Kate joined Massey in July 2005, after having spent 18 months as an assistant professor in small animal medicine at the University of Tennessee.

-Janelle Wierenga is a Senior Lecturer at the Institute of Veterinary, Animal and Biomedical Sciences at Massey University, joining in late 2013.
+Janelle Wierenga is a Senior Lecturer at the School of Veterinary Science at Massey University, joining in late 2013.
 Dr. Wierenga teaches veterinary and veterinary technician students, works as the small animal criticalist in the veterinary teaching hospital and pursues research in infectious disease epidemiology and One Health.
 She received her BS from Calvin College and a DVM from Michigan State University in 2003.
 Post-doctorate training included a rotating internship at the University of Illinois followed by a residency in Small Animal Emergency and Critical Care at UC Davis and subsequent board certification in 2008.
 After practicing at a private referral and emergency practice for 4-5 years, she returned to academia and completed an MPH from the University of Washington, USA.

 Andrew graduated from Massey in 1990 and spent several years in small animal practice in Australia, England and New Zealand.
 His interests include radiology and he is a member of the Radiology Chapter of the Australian and New Zealand College of Veterinary Scientists.
 After a three-year residency program in small animal surgery at Massey University, he completed the requirements for Fellowship status of the Australian College.
 He became a NZVC Registered Specialist in Small Animal Surgery in 2006.
 He has published several articles on working dog orthopedic disease, and is undertaking a doctoral thesis in lumbosacral disease as it affects New Zealand Police Dogs.
 His current clinical interests include minimally invasive fracture repair and advancements in computer assisted surgery and he enjoys all aspects of soft tissue, orthopaedic and neurosurgery.